Smartling

 About the integration

-The Braze Connector supports translations for messages in campaigns and Canvases (email, push, and in-app messages), email templates, and Content Blocks.
-Refer to the following table to learn about the supported channels and features when determining to use the new connector with multi-language support or legacy workflow.
+The Braze Connector supports translations for messages in campaigns and Canvases (email, push, in-app messages, and banners), email templates, and Content Blocks.
+Refer to the following table to learn which editor types are supported for each channel or feature.

 | Channel/Feature | Traditional Editor (ex.
 HTML) | Drag-and-Drop Editor |